disciplesofld/chess-project/README.md

 View [our chess project](http://chess-project.herokuapp.com) via Heroku as the production delivery platform.

+see [what we're up to](https://trello.com/b/HqHjivRc/kg-dec-tp) using Trello to organize our strategy.

 General notation for the current build in progress:

 * Ruby version - varies; machine dependent for each contributor